branlindsey/ai_fairness/README.md

 I decided to try a variety of fairness algorithms to mitigate the bias in the dataset.
 **Fairness Algorithms Used**
 - Preprocessing
-  -  Reweighing -
+  -  Reweighing - Reweighing adds weights to the training data reduce bias.
 - Inprocessing
-  - Adversarial Debiasing
-  - Prejudice Remover
+  - Adversarial Debiasing and Prejudice Remover reduce by equalizing the accuracy score between privileged and unpriviliged.
 - Postprocessing
--   Calibrated Equalized Odds
+-   Calibrated Equalized Odds - Adjust the predictions within a confidence interval in order to reduce bias.

 ![model_metrics](https://github.com/branlindsey/ai_fairness/blob/master/images/model_150_metrics.png)